Blog

 • How did an event in your life impact you?
 (Positive or negative)

-You can use the same prompt daily, primarily if it focuses on current pain points.
-You may benefit from daily journals detailing your feelings if you are actively struggling with emotional control.
+You can use the same BPD journal prompt daily, primarily if it focuses on current pain points.
+You may benefit from journaling daily and detailing your feelings if you are actively struggling with emotional control.
 For impulse control, consider journals about what you did that day and how it impacted you.

 Options at Miami Hypnosis and Therapy